MisakiTakeru/small_sql/README.md

 ## Coding Style and Choices
 * Forced to use OOP and mySQL
 * Will use the Object Relation Mapper (ORM) from sqlalchemy to implement mySQL with nice [small examples](https://github.com/crazyguitar/pysheeet/blob/master/docs/notes/python-sqlalchemy.rst).

+# Aftermath
+After having a bit of a nuisance (3 days of troublesolving) getting MySQL to work (having needed to automatically find and run mysqlconfiguration), I have chosen to keep my implementation as simple as possible.
+I understand that stored procedures is a good coding practice since allowing outsiders only access to use the stored procedures, means that they won't be able to launch any commands other than what is allowed making it a strong security measurement.
+As well as when having several calls almost identical, then we will be able to reuse the stored procedures reducing code density using IN and OUT for small variation possibilities.
+However with the frustation of wasting 3 days on getting the MySQL to work this was not implemented.